Engineer Tools: Calculate the Thermal Expansion Coefficient

-Our thermal range calculator helps engineers see how the material of the bearing, housing and shaft will grow or shrink when in operation.
+Our thermal range calculator shows engineers how the material of the bearing, housing and shaft will grow or shrink when in operation.

 The top section is based off installation temperatures and ABEC / DIN / ISO standards.
 The lower section applies the temperature input and calculates how the materials will attempt to grow or shrink.

 Note that this information is provided within the free state of the materials.
 There will be some variation from the below due to resistance between the materials; this should be under consideration.

 If you have a standard application and are unsure of the housing temperature, use the ambient temperature of the room that houses your spindle and place that into the temperature field.
 Add an additional 10°C for the shaft temperature.
-This 10°C increase for shaft temperature will usually provide a good estimate for the increased running temperatures.
+This 10°C increase for shaft temperature will usually provide a good estimate for the running temperature increase.

 Note: High n*dm applications and high load applications may produce more than a 10°C difference between the shaft and housing temperature.